hsvgbkhgbv/SQDDPG/README.md

       assert hasattr(args, 'k')
       assert hasattr(args, 'l')
 ```

+Finally, you can additionally add auxilliary functions in directory `utilities`.

 Temporarily, this framework only supports the policy based methods.
 The functionality of value based method is under test and will be available soon.